Heartland Industries Cracks the Code to the Industrial Hemp Supply Chain Bottleneck

 The 2018 Farm Bill opened the doors for hemp farming across the heartland of America.
-Since then, the world has seen dozens of different approaches from entrepreneurs who are looking to capitalize off of the new legislation.
+Since then, the world has seen dozens of different approaches from entrepreneurs who are looking to capitalize on the new legislation.

 The opportunities created from the 2018 Farm Bill have previously been focused on CBD farming, distribution, extraction, packaging, retail, and ancillary services.

-The executives at Heartland understand that most of the hemp market is focused on the plants flower (where CBD is found).
-But, the big opportunity that most in the hemp industry are not paying attention to lives within the material science of the plants stalk.
+The executives at Heartland understand that most of the hemp market is focused on the plant’s flower (where CBD is found).
+But, the big opportunity that most in the hemp industry are not paying attention to lives within the material science of the plant stalk.

 The rope on the Mayflower was built from hemp fibers.
 The first American flag was made out of hemp fibers.
 The strength properties of hemp’s fibers have stood the test of time.

 Industrial Hemp is the 21st century Standard Oil

 The Heartland team has uncovered the biggest opportunity that has hit the American economy since Standard Oil and US Steel.